lafkpages/XL-Replit/README.md

 For Firefox, just replace `chrome` with `firefox`.

+**Note:** when building for the first time, it might take a while since it has to copy over modules and minify them.
+It will cache this in `dist/.cache` so the next time you build it will be much faster.
+If you want to rebuild everything, run `pnpm clean:cache` and rebuild.

 ### Loading extension in Chrome

 Go to the [Chrome extensions page](chrome://extensions) and enable developer mode.